EmilKarpinski/RTG_TP53_MammothDel_Analysis/README.md

 <ins>Summary</ins>: Takes a tab delimited file containing windows (akin to a bed file - [Contig Name] [Start] [End]), and a samtools depth file for that contig, and outputs ranges which are some standard deviation threseholds below the mean coverage for the contig.
 If the value of StDevMultiplier is set really high (e.g. 99), it will restrict windows to only those which have no coverage.

+### ConcatenateWindows.awk
+<ins>Language</ins>: Awk

+<ins>Summary</ins>: Takes a tab delimited file containing windows and concatonates overlap or contigous ones into a single interval for easier downstream processing.

 # Source Information
 Scripts were generated as part of Karpinski et al. (2025).
 If used as part of your work, please cite the script used and the source publication: [DOI]